Manolo-dev/ggram/README.md

 <rule_name> ::= <rule> ;
 ```

 Rule can contain parenthesis for priority, brackets for optionality, braces for repetition and the `|` operator for alternatives.
 Rule can also be a terminal.
 Rule can be recursive (but not left recursive).
-If you want check the value of a token, you can use `"token_value"` as a rule.
+If you want check the value of a token, you can use `"token_value"` as a rule if the token is a terminal and if the token is lexed by the lexer.

 The main rule is the one named `program`.
 Without it, the parser won't be able to parse anything.